SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 I am sure you will find the right plan from the vast hosting options available.

-As an example, Shared Starter costs $4.95/mo for one website, and Shared Unlimited website hosting costs $8.95/mo for unlimited websites.
+As an example, Shared Starter costs $4.95/mo for one website, and Shared Unlimited website hosting costs $8.95/mo for unlimited sites.

 Bottom Line: SiteGround Review

-- SiteGround has many hosting plans to choose from
+- SiteGround offers many hosting plans to choose from

 - They have good security features